Après ski sweaters and clothing

 The slopes call out to you…

 After weeks (or months) of planning, you finally head to your destination ski resort.
-The slopes nearby home are fine, but your sights have been set on new horizons for a while.
+The slopes nearby home are fine, but you've had your sights set on new horizons for a while.
 You’ve planned a vacation to ski in Iceland.

-No matter where you come from, if you’re arriving to Iceland from abroad, you’ll be flying to your final destination.
-The island is about 850 miles from the northern tip of the UK, but the distance is worth it to traverse the stunning landscapes throughout the country—including ski slopes, if you’re into that.
+No matter where you come from, if you arrive to Iceland from abroad, you’ll be flying to your final destination since the island nation is about 850 miles from the northern tip of the UK.
+The distance is worth it, though, to traverse the stunning landscapes across the country—including ski slopes, if you’re into that.

-Once that first, long-awaited day of skiing is done, will you be ready for the après ski party?
+Once the first, long-awaited day of skiing is done, will you be ready for the après ski party in Iceland?
 Whether you plan on closing the day with friends and family in your group or with friends you meet along the way, no skiing expedition is worth it without an après ski party to remember.

 When it comes down to final preparations for your trip, how do you know what to pack for the après ski party?
-Keep reading to learn about the correct attire and après ski sweater women and men can both make epic memories in.
+Keep reading to learn about the right attire and the après ski sweater women and men can both make epic memories in.

-Après is French for “after,” meaning the après ski party is the “after ski” party.
-Generally, this is used to describe the social soiree that takes place after each day of skiing.
+Après is French for “after,” and "ski" is actually an Old Norse word—though, you already know what that means.
+Together, the après ski party is the “after ski” party.
+Generally, this is used to describe the social event that takes place after each day of skiing.
 It’s hard to beat the glamor of good drinks and even better company on the slopes.

-The après ski party is said to be as much a part of the skiing culture as skiing itself.
-Skiing is a surprisingly social activity, even though the runs are entirely independent.
-People share experiences on the chair lifts up mountains and in getting to the destination slopes in the first place.
-Thus, a special camaraderie is born.
+The après ski party is said to be as much a part of skiing culture as skiing itself.
+Skiing is a distinctly social activity, even though the runs are independent.
+People share experiences on the chair lifts up mountains and as they arrive to destination slopes in the first place.
+There, a special camaraderie is born.

-The natural thing to do is to connect with those kindred spirits at the end of the day.
-Your opportunity awaits in the form of an après ski drink.
+Then, the natural thing to do is to connect with those kindred spirits at the end of the day, usually over an après ski drink.

-If it’s a party, but it’s on a mountainside…what do you wear to an après ski party?
+It’s a party, but it’s on a mountainside…so, what do you wear to an après ski party?
 Starting late in the afternoon right after the lifts close, it’s too early (and too cold) to wear anything light.
 A warm fire and even warmer libations will be waiting for you, but any ensemble you wear still has to keep you properly bundled up.

-Some of the classic après ensembles include traditional wool sweaters, which in Iceland will bear Scandinavian designs.
+Some of the classic après ensembles include traditional wool sweaters with Scandinavian designs.
 When in Iceland for a ski trip, wool sweaters often include the classic lopapeysa pattern and other Norwegian and Scandinavian-inspired designs.
 These warm and beautiful sweaters often have high turtlenecks or buttons sewn down the front, all in the name of fashion gracefully added to comfortable, familiar beauty of these classic sweaters.

-There’s no official dress code for an après ski party, but there are definitely some community norms you’ll want to follow.
-An après ski sweater often harkens to these classic Icewear sweaters.
+There’s no official dress code for an après ski party, but there are definitely some norms you’ll want to follow.
+An après ski sweater often harkens to classic Icewear sweaters, for example.
 Other accessories that are typically sported at an après include:

-At the après ski party, skiers spend hours with their goggles and helmets still on their person.
-Therefore, thinking of comfortable storage (for example, favoring jackets with pockets) helps keep you comfortable as the après commences.
+At the après ski party, skiers spend hours with their goggles and helmets still with them.
+Therefore, think of comfortable storage (for example, jackets with pockets) to keep comfortable as the après commences.

-What do you wear when you actually ski, then?
+What should you wear while skiing?
 If the après party starts right after the last run, what you wear to ski will have to work for the slopes and the social après, too.

-Know what to wear before you pack.
-Buy needed items in advance to test them out.
-Proper ski attire starts with what works for you.
-Avoid getting caught up in the hype of each new groundbreaking item that hits the shelves; ski-garb marketing can be quite glamorous, and enthusiastic skiers are easily seduced.
+Therefore, you need to know what to wear before you pack.
+Buy needed items in advance to test them out, too.
+Proper ski attire starts with what works for you, personally.
+Avoid getting caught up in the hype of each new groundbreaking item that hits the shelves; ski marketing can be quite glamorous, and enthusiastic skiers can be easily seduced.

 Layering

-Start with a good base layer, then build layers up depending on the weather conditions day-of.
+Start with a good base layer, then build layers up depending on the weather conditions.

 If you’re traveling to a ski resort, bring multiple layers that serve for different conditions, because you never know what can change.